richardvlas/Deploy-the-Neighborly-App-with-Azure-Functions/README.md

       mongoimport --version
       ```

-    * Import the data from the `/sample_data/` directory for Ads and Posts to initially populate your database.
+    * Import the data from the `./sample_data/` directory for Ads and Posts to initially populate your database.
 Note that both JSON files - `sampleAds.json` and `samplePosts.json` have multiple documents contained in a single JSON file.
 Each document has its own `_id` field as an identifier.

       ```bash
       # Import data into `advertisements` collection
-      mongoimport --uri $connectionString --db $databaseName --collection 'advertisements' --file='/sample_data/sampleAds.json' --jsonArray
+      mongoimport --uri $cosmosdbConnectionString --db $mongoDBDatabaseName --collection $adsCollectionName --file='./sample_data/sampleAds.json' --jsonArray
-      # Repeat for the `posts` collection
       ```

+      Repeat the same command for the `posts` collection.

 8. **Update your Functions**